 Montreal International Fireworks Competition

-The largest pyrotechnics competition of its kind in the world, the Montreal International Fireworks Competition has been going strong since 1985 and remains one of this city's top attractions, showering Montreal skies every Saturday evening (Wednesday evenings too, depending on the edition) throughout the summer.
+The largest pyrotechnics competition of its kind in the world, the Montreal International Fireworks Competition has been going strong since 1985 and remains one of the city's top attractions, showering Montreal skies every Saturday evening (sometimes Wednesday evenings, too) throughout the summer.

 Montreal Sidewalk Sales

 From June through October each year, various districts around the city host their own special summer sidewalk sales.
 Guests can wander down streets closed to vehicle traffic as they sample cheap street foods and watch various street dancers perform.
 You can also play chess on a jumbo board and marvel at the stilt walkers—you never know when you'll see one in Montreal.

 The most popular sidewalk sales of the summer include the Old Port Public Market in late August, the Latin Quarter street fair in early May, and the Gay Village every weekend of the summer.

 On Sundays from May through September (and sometimes in October), the local celebrity drum group the Tam Tams perform in Mount Royal Park for an annual event series that has become a staple of summer in Montreal for locals and tourists alike.

 The mysticism of the hand drum dance in the park paired with Dark Age revivalists fighting to the death with foam swords makes the weekly Tam Tams event truly unique.
 Entirely free to attend, the Tam Tams event is open to all ages and interests—every generation and a wide variety of subcultures are represented at the event.

 Piknic Électronik brings the best of Montreal's nightlife to Parc Jean-Drapeau every Sunday during the summer.
 Featuring a wide variety of house, techno, progressive, and minimal music concerts, this family-friendly event invites a number of local and international talent to the park starting in mid-May each year.